NateEag/how-i-code/content/no-hypotheticals.rst

 :summary: Do not solve hypothetical problems.
 :date: 2013-01-01

-A programmer makes software to help real people solve actual problems.
+A programmer should make tools to help real people solve actual problems.

 .. 'quality' should be a link to my unfinished rant on quality being finite.